bernard357/no-picture-camera/docs/setup.standalone.md

 ## Test the scanner

-The scanner gets pictures from the camera, performs various analysis, and send counters to the updater.
+The scanner is powered by [OpenCV](http://opencv.org/).
+It is the sub-system that analyses in real-time the flow of images coming from the camera and generates counters every 2 seconds: number of persons, number of moves, and number of human faces detectd.

 Test the scanner from the command line: